itssamuelrowe/Helix/README.md

-# OneCube Evolve
+# Helix
-OneCube Evolve is a simple genetic algorithm library written in Java.
+Helix is a simple genetic algorithm library written in Java.